RanaivosonHerimanitra/Rangular/README.md

 # Getting started (API usage):

 Currently, you have to launch a plumber server, in a separate R session with CORS enabled.
 See [plumber page](https://www.rplumber.io/) for documentation.
-Once, a plumber server is launched, you can run the following code in a 2nd R session and visit url: http://localhost:4200
+Once, a plumber server is launched, you can run the following code in a 2nd R session then visit url: http://localhost:4200

 ```r
 library('Rangular')